-Prescription Drug Charges Pennsylvania
+Prescription Fraud Charges Pennsylvania

 The hassle and costs of obtaining prescription drugs legally may be driving some people to find other ways of getting the medication they need.
-Even so, the consequences and punishment for a conviction of prescription fraud is more severe than if the charges were for possession of cocaine or heroin.
+Even so, the consequences and punishment for a conviction of prescription fraud are more severe than if the charges were for simple possession of cocaine or heroin.

 While it may have seemed like a harmless thing to do at the time, a prescription fraud conviction can wreck your future.